-Your participation in this class not only affects your learning, but that of your fellow students, as well.
-In addition, the quantity and quality of your contributions to the class may affect your class grade if it is "borderline" at the end of the semester.
-At all times, your participation and actions should demonstrate respect for the class, your classmates, and the instructor.

-You are expected to participate regularly in all class activities, including the following:
+Your participation in this class not only affects your learning, but that of your fellow students.
+At all times, your participation and actions should demonstrate respect for the class, your classmates, and the instructor, and they may affect your class grade if it is "borderline" at the end of the semester.
+In addition to the other course requirements, you are expected to participate in all course activities, including the following:

-- Viewing assigned PowerPoints and other presentations - Reading the textbook and other assigned resources - Reading and responding to one another's writing - Contributing to class and group discussions - Collaborating with other students - Submitting all assignments on time (If an absence or other circumstance prevents you from submitting an assignment on time, you need to contact me as soon as possible, ideally before the assignment is due, to request an extension.
-Doing so does not guarantee an extension, which will depend on when you contacted me, the specific circumstances, and possibly documentation, such as a doctor's note). - Exhibiting professional and respectful behavior
+- Viewing assigned PowerPoints and other presentations - Completing all reading assignments - Reading and responding to one another's writing - Contributing to class and group discussions - Collaborating with other students - Exhibiting professional and respectful behavior - Submitting all assignments on time (If an absence or other circumstance prevents you from submitting an assignment on time, you need to contact me as soon as possible, ideally before the assignment is due, to request an extension.
+Doing so does not guarantee an extension, which will depend on when you contacted me, the specific circumstances, and possibly documentation, such as a doctor's note).